igrishaev/farseer/README.md

   )
 ~~~

-Inside the macro, while the servier is running, you can reach it as you normally
+Inside the macro, while the server is running, you can reach it as you normally
 do.
 If you send either `:user/get-by-id` or `:math/sum` requests to it, you'll
 get the result you defined in the config.
 Quick check with cURL: